Tomas4python/chatbot/README.md

 ## Requirements

-- **Python Version**: 3.10.14
+- **Python Version**: 3.10.11-14
 - **TensorFlow Version**: 2.10.0
 - **TensorFlow Keras Version**: 2.10.0

-The application was tested and runs on several newer environments as well.

 ## Installation Instructions

 Follow these steps to set up the application locally:

-1. **Ensure you have Python 3.10 installed** on your system.
-You can download it from [Python's official website](https://www.python.org/downloads/).
+1. **Ensure you have Python 3.10 installed** on your system (this is important, because TensorFlow 2.10.0 is available to download only on Python 3.10).
+You can download Python 3.10 from [Python's official website](https://www.python.org/downloads/).
 2. **Download the project** from its [GitHub repository](https://github.com/Tomas4python/chatbot) and extract it into a new folder or use GIT to clone the project:
    - Open **Command Prompt** or **PowerShell**.
    - Navigate to the project folder: